 As we count the 50 days toward Pentecost, we should consider the events of our lives, coming to understand that they reveal God's on-going maintenance.

-Richard Ritenbaugh, reflecting on retrospectives prevalent at the end of the year, suggests that looking back into past events to see how one has erred is profitable.
-Some things people choose to remember are trifling, but the things God commands His people to remember are always important.
-God wants His people to remember: 1.) …
+Looking back to past events is profitable.
+Some things people choose to remember are trifling, but the things God commands us to remember are always important.

 Paul heard continuous bad news, but he learned to control himself, controlling his anxiety by thinking positively and wholesomely.